Bailey’s Brownies from Scratch

 - Preheat oven to 350° F. Line an 8 by 8-inch square baking pan with parchment paper and lightly grease with nonstick cooking spray.
 Set aside.

 - In a makeshift double boiler over low heat, melt chocolate chips and butter, stirring occasionally until smooth.
-Remove pan from the heat and whisk in the cocoa and instant espresso.
+Remove pan from the heat and whisk in the cocoa and espresso powder (if using).
 Set aside to cool.

 - In the bowl of a stand mixer, beat together eggs and sugar on medium-high speed for 1 minute.
 Reduce speed to low and add vanilla and salt until combined, about 15 seconds.
 Keep mixer on low and slowly pour in warm chocolate mixture into the egg mixture.